mboynes/super-cpt/readme.txt

 == Upgrade Notice ==

+= 0.2 =

+Removed glyphicons in favor of Font Awesome.
+If you're using a version of WordPress less than 3.6, you should use the MP6 plugin to update your dashboard design.
+Otherwise, you should either use SuperCPT 0.1.3 or not use the included icons.

 = 0.1.3 =

 Adding scpt_ namespacing to global variables `$known_meta` and `$known_custom_fields` to avoid (albeit by long-odds) conflict with another plugin.
 If you're using these variables, please update your code to use `$scpt_known_meta` and `$scpt_known_custom_fields`.